cloudera-labs/hms-mirror/README.md

 STORED AS ORC
 ```

-the result, when not modified and replayed in Hive 3 is a table that isn't functional.
+The result, when not modified and replayed in Hive 3 is a table that isn't functional.
 The `BAD_ORC_DEF` feature will replace:

 ```
 ROW FORMAT DELIMITED